DEGJS/dragon-drop/README.md

 [![CircleCI](https://circleci.com/gh/schne324/dragon-drop.svg?style=svg)](https://circleci.com/gh/schne324/dragon-drop)

 Keyboard/assistive technology accessible drag-and-drop reorder list.

-_This repo is forked and edited from original to comply with a DEG client project_
+_This repo is forked and edited from original to comply with a DEG client project_ It's major changes include:
+* using rollup for bundling instead of browserify
+* support for multiple drag and drop lists where items can be dragged between lists

 <img alt="Dragon Drop" src="/demo/dragondrop_sticker.png" width="400" />